 The DOJ is a large, complex, and multifaceted organization comprised of over 40 separate components located both domestically and abroad.
-The DOJ has a long history of protecting American citizens which is reflected in the first goal of its Strategic Plan: "Prevent terrorism and promote the nation's security."
-In addition to fighting terrorism, DOJ focuses on the following five areas: violent crime, drug trafficking, civil rights, public and corporate corruption, and cybercrime.
-DOJ components have sufficient safeguards in place and resources available to ensure that use of contractor employees in support of critical functions does not negatively affect its ability to maintain control of its mission and operations in regards to its service contracts.
+DOJ components have sufficient safeguards in place and resources available to ensure that the use of contractor employees in support of critical functions does not negatively affect its ability to maintain control of its mission and operations in regards to its service contracts.